Un1q32/iphoneports-toolchain-builder/README.md

 You can add a target with `cctools-add-target` in `toolchain/bin`, or optionally with the first arguement to `./build.sh`

+You may have to crate a clang config file for your target, look in `toolchain/etc/iphoneports` to see if your target already has a config file, if it doesn't then try modifying one of the existing ones.

 ### SDK

 You can download the SDK used for iPhonePorts builds [here](https://github.com/OldWorldOrdr/iphoneports-sdk/raw/master/iPhoneOS5.0.sdk.tar.xz)